Chauvin pleads guilty to federal charge in Floyd’s death

 Chauvin appeared in person for the change of plea hearing in an orange short-sleeve prison shirt and was led into and out of the court in handcuffs.
 He said “Guilty, your honor” to confirm his pleas, and acknowledged that he committed the acts alleged.

-Chauvin had faced a possible maximum of life in prison on the federal count in Floyd’s death.
+Chauvin could have faced life in prison on the federal count, one possible incentive for him to avoid trial.
 Under the plea agreement, both sides agreed Chauvin should face a sentence ranging from 20 to 25 years, with prosecutors saying they would seek 25.
 The final sentence will be up to U.S. District Judge Paul Magnuson, but Chauvin is likely to face more time behind bars than he would on the state charges alone.

 Through a combination of good behavior and parole, Chauvin’s state sentence is likely to amount to 15 years behind bars.
 A federal sentence would run at the same time, and good behavior also can reduce time — but inmates still typically serve about 85% of their sentences.